ricketytoc/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the command history of a certain number of past commands.
-1. EmployeeManager validates the input and fetches the required number of recent valid commands from the CommandHistory.
+1. EmployeeManager fetches the required number of recent valid commands from the CommandHistory.
 1. EmployeeManager displays the fetched commands to the user.
 1. Use case ends.